thequang-ntq/22T1020362_AbstractFactoryWebsite/README.md

 #### Run spring boot, it's port is: http://localhost/8080
 #### This is the data backend
 #### You must run this spring boot before running the angular-frontend app
+#### After a short period of time running springboot-backend, MySQL may be error (500 Internal Server Error)

 ### 3. In angular-frontend
 #### Open terminal in code editor, run: ng serve, it's port is: http://localhost/4200